-Paul is a Principal Lecturer in Psychology in the School of Social Sciences and Course Leader for the BSc Psychology and BSc Psychology extended degree.
+Paul is the Head of Psychology and course leader on our Psychology BSc and Psychology (including foundation year) BSc degrees.
 He joined London Met in 2007 after holding teaching and research posts at University of Exeter and University of Leeds.

-Paul graduated from the University of Abertay, Dundee, with a BSc in Behavioral Sciences (with first class honours), he completed an MSc in Group Processes and Intergroup Relations from the University of Kent (with distinction), and a PhD in experimental social psychology, also from University of Kent.
-He has recently completed a Post-Graduate Certificate in Teaching and Learning in Higher Education (with distinction) at London Met
+Paul graduated from the University of Abertay with a BSc in Behavioural Sciences (with First-Class Honours).
+He then completed an MSc in Group Processes and Intergroup Relations at the University of Kent (with Distinction), and a PhD in experimental social psychology, also from University of Kent.
+He has recently completed a Post-Graduate Certificate in Teaching and Learning in Higher Education (with Distinction) at London Met.

-Paul is a Chartered Member and Associate Fellow of the British Psychological Society (BPS) and an Associate Fellow of the Higher Education Academy (HEA).
+Paul is a Chartered Member and Fellow of the British Psychological Society (BPS) and a Fellow of the Higher Education Academy (HEA).

-Paul's research interests are in the broad areas of group processes and intergroup relations.
-Recent projects have focused on prejudice and its reduction, groups' reactions to deviant and extreme members, academic performance in ethnic minority students, and factors that can facilitate or hinder recovery from addiction.
+Paul's research interests are in the broad areas of social psychology, group processes and intergroup relations.
+Recent projects have focused on antecedents and consequences of intergroup threat perceptions, adjustment and well-being in military veterans, deviance and extremism in groups, and social psychological factors that facilitate or hinder addiction recovery.